gear

 - OutdoorSCOT Tools — Route Compare, Gear Checklist Generator and other planning tools

 This article is for informational purposes only and does not constitute professional safety instruction or a formal product review.
-Pricing and feature comparisons are based on April 2026 information and will change.
+Pricing and feature comparisons were verified against the operators' own sites in July 2026 and will change.
 No app on this list is a substitute for winter skills training, a paper map and compass, and the judgement to turn round when conditions close in.
 OutdoorSCOT is not liable for any incidents arising from the use of this information.

 Sources